FTX's Bankman-Fried charged by US for ‘scheme’ to defraud

 “This is not something that happened overnight or in a context of a week,” he said.

-He added: “This is just plain, old fashion embezzlement, taking money from others and using it for your own purposes.
-This is not sophisticated at all.”
+He added: “This is just plain, old-fashioned embezzlement, taking money from others and using it for your own purposes.”

-Since FTX collapsed and before his arrest, Bankman-Fried had been holed up in his Bahamian luxury compound in Nassau.
-He was scheduled to appear in a Bahamian court Tuesday.
-The U.S. has not filed an extradition request with the Bahamas, but is expected to do so.
+Before his arrest, Bankman-Fried had been holed up in his luxury compound in the Bahamas.
+U.S. authorities are expected to request his extradition to the U.S., although the timing of that request is unclear.

+At a court hearing in the Bahamas on Tuesday, prosecutors argued that Bankman-Fried was a flight risk and should be held without bail, according to Our News, a broadcast news company based there.
+His lawyers said he is likely to request a formal extradition hearing.

 That all unraveled quickly last month, when reports called into question the strength of FTX’s balance sheet.
 As customers sought to withdraw billions of dollars, FTX could not satisfy the requests: their money was gone.